 You can even tailor the skills games to punish you for your personal poor shots.
 Check out the example game below.
-This is a simple game you can play on the golf range that is ideal if you suffer from a slice or push.
+This is a simple game you can play on your golf range if you suffer from a slice or push.

-The result is more great shot and better misses.
+The result is more great shots and better misses.

-Playing these games over and over allows these subtle adaptations to be learned and engrained with no need for conscious thought.
+Playing these games over and over allows these subtle adaptations to be learned with no need for conscious thought.
 We don’t need to interfere with our body’s brilliant ability to do this.
-Instead, we need to remove interference and just focus on our aim – get the ball in the hole.
+Instead, we need to remove interference and just focus on our aim – getting the ball to our target.

 Last in our trio of practices we have pressure practice.
 Playing great golf counts for very little if we can’t perform when need to.
-Everyone wants the ability to play great under pressure, yet how much time do you dedicate to practicing it?
+Everyone wants the ability to play great under pressure, yet how much time do you dedicate to practicing golf under pressure?